landlab/landlab/docs/install.rst

   > pip install landlab

--Once Landlab has been successfully installed, on the python sheel line, check to make sure it is up-to-date (note that those are double undersocres around version)
+- Once Landlab has been successfully installed, on the python sheel line, check to make sure it is up-to-date (note that those are double undersocres around version)

-  >>> import landlab
-  >>> landlab.__version__

--	Once Landlab has been successfully installed, on the python shell line, check to make sure it is up-to-date

   >>> import landlab
   >>> landlab.__version__